FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-slider.md

         description: main - color of the slider and thumb; track - color of the slider track; thumb - color of the handle.
 It could be the name of a color (red, green, blue, ...) or a Hex color code (#b5b5b5).
         dynamic: false
     Icons:
-        description: Add [mdi icons](https://pictogrammers.com/library/mdi/) before and after the slider.
-For example, mdi-minus.
+        description: Add <a href="https://pictogrammers.com/library/mdi/">mdi icon</a> before and after the slider.
+For example, "mdi-minus".
 Click option make icons clickable to change the value by step.
         dynamic: true
     Output: Defines when a msg is emitted, either as the slider is moved, or as the slider is released.
 dynamic: